EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 test_file
 """""""""
 The path to the evaluation data feature file in one of the :ref:`supported formats <input_file_format>`.
 Each row should correspond to a single response and contain numeric feature values extracted for this response.
 In addition, there should be a column with a unique identifier (ID) for each response and a column with the human score for each response.
 The path can be absolute or relative to the location of config file.

+skll_objective *(Optional)*
+"""""""""""""""""""""""""""
+The tuning objective to use if a SKLL model is chosen to build the scoring model.
+Possible values are the objectives available via `SKLL <http://skll.readthedocs.io/en/latest/run_experiment.html#objectives>`_.
+Defaults to ``neg_mean_squared_error`` for SKLL regressors and ``f1_score_micro`` for SKLL classifiers.
+Note that if this option is specified with the :ref:`built-in linear regression models <builtin_models>`, it will simply be ignored.

 description *(Optional)*
 """"""""""""""""""""""""